ncthernane/gittutorial101/README.md

 # gittutorial101
-This tutorial is intended for EDP Team
+This tutorial is intended for THI EDP Team